Static site generators

 1. Jekyll

-However, Jekyll can be slow when generating large sites, and its reliance on Ruby might not appeal to everyone, especially if you’re not familiar with the language.
+However, Jekyll can be very slow when generating large sites, and its reliance on Ruby might not appeal to everyone, especially if you’re not familiar with the language (Ha-Ha).

 Strengths: Easy integration with GitHub, rich plugin ecosystem.